Inference of multi-channel r-process element enrichment in the Milky Way using binary neutron star merger observations: Introduction

 However, when evaluating candidate channels for r-process contributions in various environments, it has often been assumed that the overall rate of events, the amount of r-process element-containing ejected matter from each event (the `yield'), and the delay with respect to star formation are largely unconstrained and can be tuned to the levels required by abundance observations.
-With the advent of gravitational-wave (GW) astronomy establishing binary neutron star mergers as one site for r-process nucleosynthesis via GW170817, and with subsequently improving constraints on merging neutron star population properties~\citep{abbott_gw170817_2017}, this is no longer true for neutron star mergers.
-In this work, we bring together several lines of observational evidence to quantitatively constrain the contribution of binary neutron star (BNS) merger events to r-process nucleosynthesis.
+In addition, previous work exploring multi-channel r-process enrichment~\citep{2014MNRAS.438.2177M,2015MNRAS.452.1970W,cote_neutron_2019,2020ApJ...900..179K,2023ApJ...943L..12K} focused on point estimates for fixed scenarios{, such as a fixed binary neutron star (BNS) merger rate or a fixed fractional secondary channel contribution.
+The advent of gravitational-wave (GW) astronomy establishing BNS mergers as one site for r-process nucleosynthesis via GW170817, the subsequently improving constraints on merging neutron star population properties~\citep{abbott_gw170817_2017}, on the equation of state of NSs as well as on the delay time distribution of sGRBs provide a wide array of empirical information that strongly affects the modeling of chemical evolution of r-process elements.} {In this work,} we bring together several {new} lines of observational evidence {and develop a Bayesian inference framework to appropriately take into account the uncertainties in different observational products} to quantitatively constrain the contribution of BNS merger events to r-process nucleosynthesis.

 First, we make use of direct constraints on the rates and properties of BNS mergers from LIGO-Virgo-KAGRA (LVK) observations over the first three observing runs \citep{the_ligo_scientific_collaboration_gwtc-3_2021,KAGRA:2021duu}.
 Past results (e.g.,~\citet{hotokezaka_neutron_2018,siegel_gw170817_2019,cote_neutron_2019}) focus on the rate estimates made immediately after the first observation of a BNS merger GW170817~\citep{abbott_gw170817_2017}, which assumed that all BNS mergers have similar properties.
 Additional events, and (thanks to a well-modeled sensitive volume over the following observing runs) observing time without events, however, furthered our understanding of the merger population as a whole.
 GW astronomy is now producing rate estimates as a function of component masses, which extend beyond the point-observation of GW170817 \citep{LIGOScientific:2018hze}.